 IMPACT-AD will leverage the outstanding collection of investigators, including members of the ACTC and beyond.
 National and international leaders in ADRD trials will gather annually to provide a unique, interactive, cutting edge educational experience in ADRD trials.
 We offer two tracks for those interested in advancing their careers in ADRD trials.

-This track seeks applications from individuals with at least 2 years of experience in ADRD research and/or clinical trials (in a broad variety of roles including, but not limited to clinicians, study coordinators, psychometricians, and other study professionals) who wish to further their knowledge and advance their careers in ADRD trials.
+This track seeks applications from individuals with at least 2 years of experience in AD/ADRD research and/or clinical trials who wish to further their knowledge and advance their careers in AD/ADRD trials.
+Applicants may currently serve in a broad variety of roles, including but not limited to clinicians, study coordinators, statisticians, psychometricians, and other study professionals.

-This track seeks applications from individuals seeking to serve as Principal Investigators in ADRD trials and offers mentored training in protocol development.
-Applications are open to individuals in their last year of doctoral training, currently in fellowship or postdoctoral training, faculty members or the equivalent positions.
+This track seeks applications from individuals seeking to serve as Principal Investigators in AD/ADRD trials now or in the future, and offers mentored training in protocol development.
+Applications are open to individuals in their fellowship or postdoctoral training, faculty members or equivalent positions.